Onyx-Protocol/Onyx/docs/future/protocol/specifications/ca.md

 A point is a two-dimensional point on [edwards25519](#elliptic-curve).
 Points are encoded according to [RFC8032](https://tools.ietf.org/html/rfc8032).

+Decoding fails for point that does not belong to a curve.
+No checks are performed for whether the point belongs to the main subgroup.

 #### Point Pair

 A vector of two elliptic curve [points](#point).
 Point pair is encoded as 64-byte string composed of 32-byte encodings of each point.

+Decoding fails if either of two points is not a valid curve point.

 #### Point operations